corinalogan/grackles/EasyToReadFiles/g_withinpop.md

 **P13 alternative 1:** The more flexible individuals have lower survival between years potentially because they encounter more risks.

 **P13 alternative 2:** The more flexible individuals are not different in survival between years potentially because other variables are more strongly related to survival (e.g., immunity, parasite loads, etc.).
-The link between survival and flexibility is under investigation in other preregistrations: [within population](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_withinpop.md), [between population](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_expansion.md).
+The link between survival and flexibility is under investigation in H8 P12 above and in the [between population](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_expansion.md) preregistration.

-**P14** The more flexible females will have a larger number of eggs and nestlings per breeding attempt, and have a higher breeding probability in a given year, potentially because they are in better condition (see [within population](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_withinpop.md) preregistration for condition analyses).
+**P14** The more flexible females will have a larger number of eggs and nestlings per breeding attempt, and have a higher breeding probability in a given year, potentially because they are in better condition (see H2, H3, and H5 above condition analyses).

-**P14 alternative 1** The more flexible females will have a smaller number of eggs and nestlings per breeding attempt, and have a lower breeding probability in a given year, potentially because they are in worse condition (see [within population](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_withinpop.md) preregistration for condition analyses).
+**P14 alternative 1** The more flexible females will have a smaller number of eggs and nestlings per breeding attempt, and have a lower breeding probability in a given year, potentially because they are in worse condition (see H2, H3, and H5 above condition analyses).

-**P14 alternative 2** There is no correlation between female flexibility and the number of eggs and nestlings per breeding attempt, and breeding probability in a given year, potentially because flexibility is not associated with condition (see [within population](https://github.com/corinalogan/grackles/blob/master/EasyToReadFiles/g_withinpop.md) preregistration for condition analyses).
+**P14 alternative 2** There is no correlation between female flexibility and the number of eggs and nestlings per breeding attempt, and breeding probability in a given year, potentially because flexibility is not associated with condition (see H2, H3, and H5 above condition analyses).

 ### D. METHODS